Wichita County Court Records

 • Information redacted under the Texas Identity Theft Enforcement and Protection Act, including Social Security numbers, driver's license numbers, bank account numbers, and dates of birth in court filings

 Clerks will redact or withhold protected information before releasing copies.
-If a requester believes records have been improperly withheld, the matter may be referred to the Texas Attorney General for a ruling under the Public Information Act’s dispute-resolution process.
+If you believe records have been improperly withheld, the matter can be referred to the Texas Attorney General for a ruling through the Public Information Act's dispute-resolution process.

 Wichita County Criminal Court Records

-Criminal matters in Wichita County are divided between courts of different jurisdiction based on offense severity.
+Criminal cases in Wichita County are divided among courts based on the severity of the offense.

 Court Jurisdiction by Offense Level